Proto-Germanic language

 A defining feature of Proto-Germanic is the completion of the process described by Grimm's law, a set of sound changes that occurred between its status as a dialect of Proto-Indo-European and its gradual divergence into a separate language.
-As it is probable that the development of this sound shift spanned a considerable time (several centuries), Proto-Germanic cannot adequately be reconstructed as a simple node in a tree model but rather represents a phase of development that may span close to a thousand years.
-The end of the Common Germanic period is reached with the beginning of the Migration Period in the fourth century.
+The end of the Common Germanic period is reached with the beginning of the Migration Period in the fourth century AD.